cangermueller/deepcpg/README.rst

 This command uses chromosomes 1-3 for training and 10-13 for validation. ``---dna_model``, ``--cpg_model``, and ``--joint_model`` specify the architecture of the CpG, DNA, and joint module, respectively (see manuscript for details).
 Training will stop after at most 30 epochs and model files will be stored in ``./model``.

-4. Use ``dcpg_eval.py`` to predict missing methylation states and evaluate prediction performances:
+4. Use ``dcpg_eval.py`` to impute methylation profiles and evaluate model performances.

 .. code:: bash